AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 #### Additional Information

-* Supported Languages: All 39 non-English languages supported by Adobe Learning Manager.
+* **Supported Languages:** Ten non-English languages (French, German, Spanish, Italian, Portuguese, Dutch, Swedish, Indonesian, Norwegian Bokmal, and Danish) are supported by Adobe Learning Manager.
-* Notifications: Authors are notified when VTT generation and translation are complete.
+* **Notifications:** Authors are notified when VTT generation and translation are complete.
 * Editing flexibility: Captions can be edited in-app or offline and re-uploaded.
-* Scalability: Designed for enterprise-scale localization and accessibility needs.
+* **Scalability:** Designed for enterprise-scale localization and accessibility needs.
-* No Need for Manual VTT Upload: The system can generate VTT files from scratch using the uploaded video/audio.
+* **No Need for Manual VTT Upload:** The system can generate VTT files from scratch using the uploaded video/audio.

 #### Best Practices